 Teachers tell the History Guys that BackStory segments are well suited for use in the classroom, adding depth to discussions of the historical roots of contemporary issues.
 Shows like “Body Politics: A History of Health Care” give context to pressing social issues in today’s news.
 Seasonal specials like “American Pie: A History of Thanksgiving” reveal little-known facts about our holiday traditions, and are accompanied on our website by a wide range of resources for further exploration, including primary source documents and audio slide shows.

 If you’re a teacher who has used BackStory in the classroom, we’d love to hear about your experience.
 Are there segments that you’ve found particularly useful?
 How have you integrated program audio into your teaching units?
 What could we do to make BackStory even more useful to you?
-Please, join the discussion!
+Please, let us know.

 If you’re not yet using BackStory, it’s easy to get started.
-On our website, you’ll find downloadable program excerpts (as well as show transcripts) on most episode pages.
-Program excerpts are also archived together in the Highlights section (look for the link in the top navigation bar).
-The excerpts are usually less than 13 minutes in length, and have been edited for stand-alone classroom use.
+On our website, you’ll find downloadable program excerpts, transcripts for the excerpts and the full episode, and resources for further exploration – all organized by episode.
+Excerpts are usually less than 13 minutes in length, and have been edited for stand-alone classroom use.

 Thanks for listening!